 Large retail stores often offer discounted drugs.
 If you use this option, check to make sure the store’s pharmacy is part of your plan’s network.
 If it isn’t, your expenditures on these drugs won’t count as Part D expenses that will help get you out of the coverage gap.
 However, it still may be worth it to buy some of your drugs from these stores and have your plan cover others.

 A number of states offer State Pharmaceutical Assistance Programs (SPAPs) which may provide you with help paying drug plan premiums and/or other drug costs.
-Drug copayments covered by these programs will count towards getting out of the donut hole.
 In addition, Patient Assistance Programs (PAPs) run by many of the major drug manufacturers represent another way to get drugs you need.
-Unfortunately, none of the expenses covered by PAPs will count toward getting you out of the donut hole.
 SPAPs and PAPs often only provide assistance to low-income households.